Kamikaze (1986 film): Reception

 The storyline has been characterised as "short and strange".
 The film received mixed reviews, with one reviewer writing that Kamikaze had a "cool vibe".
 A reviewer for trashcity.org called the film "impressive".
 A reviewer for cinefileonline.co.il wrote that Kamikaze delivered "evidence of style and flair" and was "stylish fun".

 Production

 Luc Besson co-wrote and produced Kamikaze right after Subway.

 Soundtrack

 Two pieces have been published on a single in 1986.

-DVD release
+Home media

 Kamikaze was originally released on VHS.
 In 2013 a digitally re-mastered HD French-language version with Japanese subtitles (NTSC, region 2) was issued.